 - FDIC insurance: Major banks have insurance from the Federal Deposit Insurance Corporation (FDIC).
 This insurance guarantees that, even if your bank loans out the money you deposit into your account, your funds are protected.
 You won’t lose money when you put it into a traditional savings account because the FDIC backs your account.

 - Yield: The average traditional savings account has an annual interest rate of 0.1% to 0.6% annual percentage yield (APY).
 Cryptocurrency savings accounts have much higher APYs.
 For example, when you open a cryptocurrency savings account through BlockFi, you can earn up to 8.6% APY on your capital.
 Remember, yields could change and you should monitor your investments closely.

 How to Get Started with a Crypto Savings Account

-Getting started with a cryptocurrency savings account begins with comparing account providers.
-Here are some of the factors you might want to consider when you select an account provider:
+Getting started earning interest on crypto with a savings account begins with comparing account providers.
+Here are some of the factors you might want to consider when you select a crypto savings account provider:

 - Safety: Be sure to research safety first when you compare cryptocurrency savings account providers.
 Because these accounts don’t have FDIC insurance, consider both the financial stability of the company and its cold storage solutions to keep your investment safer.